psmirag/GettingAndCleaningData/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing freqBodyAcceleration-XYZ, freqBodyAccelerationJerk-XYZ, freqBodyGyroscope-XYZ, freqBodyAccelerationJerkMagnitude, freqBodyGyroscopeMagnitude, freqBodyGyroscopeJerkMagnitude.

-## All measures recorded were then averaged (mean function) and aggregated per subject adn activity Type.
+## All measures recorded were then averaged (mean function) and aggregated per subject and activity type.
+The resulting summary is included in the tidydata.txt file

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.